 Miso squash broth with soba noodles

-This Miso squash bowl was inspired by and adapted from Sara Britton's blog: My New Roots.
+This Miso squash bowl was adapted from Sara Britton's blog: My New Roots.

 2 TB oil (I used veg)